Coffee Cheesecake

 - Firmly press the crumbs evenly into the bottom and up the sides of the prepared pan.

-- Place in the oven and let bake for 15 minutes.
-Remove from the oven and let cool while you work on thecheesecake filling.
+- Either place the crust in the oven and let bake for 15 minutes or chill in the freezer or refrigerator until firm while you work on thecheesecake filling.

 Cheesecake